juanluisrosaramos/prompt-engineering-2024/examples-templates/lesson/lesson-template.md

 By the end of this lesson, you will be able to:

-1. Learning Objective 1 [🚨 Provide a concise statement of the first objective. 🚨]
+1. Learning Objective 1: Using OpenAI API to prompt the different models
-2. Learning Objective 2: [🚨 Describe the second objective, ensuring clarity and specificity.🚨]
+2. Learning Objective 2: Prompting best practices
-3. Learning Objective 3: [🚨 Continue with subsequent objectives, maintaining a logical progression.🚨]
+3. Learning Objective 3: Solving common NLP use cases like summarizing, inferring, transforming, expanging...
-4. Learning Objective 4: [🚨 Add more objectives if necessary, but keep the total number reasonable.🚨]
+4. Learning Objective 4: Zero-shot
+5. Learning Objective 5: Build a small chatbot
-5. Learning Objective 5: [🚨 Finalize the list of objectives, ensuring they align with the overall goals of the lesson.🚨]
+6. Learning Objective 5: [🚨 Finalize the list of objectives, ensuring they align with the overall goals of the lesson.🚨]

 <br>